 At Linden Oaks Behavioral Health, we have experts who specialize in treating adolescents.
 Our programs address depression, anxiety (including school refusal), anger, anti-social disorders and obsessive-compulsive disorders.

-We also offer programs specifically for adolescents, including addictions, Asperger's disorder, eating disorders and self-injury.
+We also offer programs specifically for adolescents, including addictions, Asperger's disorder, eating disorders, PTSD and self-injury.

 Our anxiety treatment program cares for adolescents with generalized anxiety disorders, school refusal or avoidance issues, panic disorders, social and specific phobias, obsessive-compulsive disorder and post-traumatic stress disorder.

 Our PTSD program is an intensive outpatient program designed to help adolescents with trauma.

 Aspirations is an intensive outpatient program designed to help adolescents with autism spectrum disorder (ASD) level 1 (formerly known as Asperger’s syndrome) more effectively manage their anxiety and/or depression.
 Read more about our Aspirations Program